-- Steady state consumption using most recent year as the reference year including the cutoff dates for the phasing-out of specific substances, cf. the Statutory Order regulating certain industrial greenhouse gases /30/ - Medium and large commercial refrigeration (2.F.1.a): Consumption of HFC-134a, HFC-404A are steady state consumption using most recent year as the reference year until 2025.
-From 2026, the consumption decreases with 20% per year - Medium and large commercial refrigeration low GWP refrigerants (2.F.1.a): Consumption of HFC-449A, HFC-452A are steady state consumption using most recent year as the reference year - Stand-alone domestic refrigeration (2.F.1.b): Consumption of HFC-134a is steady state consumption using most recent year as the reference year - Transport refrigeration (2.F.1.d): Steady state consumption using most recent year as the reference year - Mobile Aircondition, MAC (2.F.1.e): Consumption of HFC-134a is steady state consumption using most recent year as the reference year until 2025.
+- Steady state consumption using most recent year as the reference year including the cut-off dates for the phasing-out of specific substances, cf. the Statutory Order regulating certain industrial greenhouse gases /30/ and the F-gas regulation. - Medium and large commercial refrigeration (2.F.1.a): Consumption of HFC-134a, HFC-404A are steady state consumption using most recent year as the reference year until 2025.
 From 2026, the consumption decreases with 20% per year.
-The assumption is made with reference to a graduated increased effect of the MAC Directive require only HFOs in new person cars introduced to the EU market - Stationary aircondition (2.F.1.f): Consumption of HFC-134a, HFC-404A, HFC-407C, HFC-410A are steady state consumption using most recent year as the reference year until 2025.
-From 2026, the consumption decreases with 20% per year - Stationary aircondition low GWP refrigerants (2.F.1.f): Consumption of HFC-449A, HFC-452A are steady state consumption using most recent year as the reference year - Heat pumps (2.F.1.f): The model for calculating consumption of HFC's in heat pumps are based on statistic from sold heat pumps to DK market.
+Consumption is phased out from 2032 where service ban for +750 GWP for commercial refrigeration and stationary A/C are introduced - Medium and large commercial refrigeration low GWP refrigerants (2.F.1.a): Consumption of HFC-449A, HFC-452A are steady state consumption using most recent year as the reference year.
+Consumption is phased out from 2032 where service ban for +750 GWP for commercial refrigeration and stationary A/C are introduced - Stand-alone domestic refrigeration (2.F.1.b): Consumption of HFC-134a is steady state consumption using most recent year as the reference year - Transport refrigeration (2.F.1.d): Steady state consumption using most recent year as the reference year - Mobile air-condition, MAC (2.F.1.e): Consumption of HFC-134a is steady state consumption using most recent year as the reference year until 2025.
+From 2026, the consumption decreases with 20% per year.
+The assumption is made with reference to a graduated increased effect of the MAC Directive require only HFOs in new person cars introduced to the EU market - Stationary air-condition (2.F.1.f): Consumption of HFC-134a, HFC-404A, HFC-407C, HFC-410A are steady state consumption using most recent year as the reference year until 2025.
+From 2026, the consumption decreases with 20% per year.
+Consumption is phased out from 2032 where service ban for +750 GWP for commercial refrigeration and stationary A/C are introduced - Stationary air-condition low GWP refrigerants (2.F.1.f): Consumption of HFC-449A, HFC-452A are steady state consumption using most recent year as the reference year.
+Consumption is phased out from 2032 where service ban for +750 GWP for commercial refrigeration and stationary A/C are introduced - Heat pumps (2.F.1.f): The model for calculating consumption of HFC's in heat pumps are based on statistic from sold heat pumps to DK market.
 The projection of HFC-32 in air-air heat pumps are steady state using most recent year as reference.
 The projection of consumption of HFC-32 in monoblock units are based on a relative deduction of stock pr. year until 2026, where R290 are expected fully phased in as substitute for HFC-32 in monoblock units.
-The consumption of HFC-410 in other air-water units are steady state using most recent year as the reference year. - Medical Doze Inhalers and Aerosol spray (2.F.4): Steady state consumption using most recent year as the reference year - Switch gear (2.G.1): Steady state consumption of SF6 using most recent year as the reference year.
+The consumption of HFC-410 in other air-water units are steady state using most recent year as the reference year.
+From 2030 service ban with HFC's for heat pumps are introduced.

+- Medical Dose Inhalers and Aerosol spray (2.F.4): Steady state consumption using most recent year as the reference year - Switchgear (2.G.1): Steady state consumption of SF6 using most recent year as the reference year.